Under the Dome season 3: Critical reception

-In a June 2015 interview with The Hollywood Reporter to discuss season three, Neal Baer commented on the "less-than-favorable" critical reception to previous episodes.
-"I always feel like critics ... if they could do it better, they'd be writing the show.
-So bring it on! ...
-It's really easy to criticize, and it's really hard to develop a show."
-Baer also stated, "I think criticism is important, because it brings context to shows.
-It gives insight. ...
-But criticism has changed so much in the past several years because of the Internet.
-There are so many places, so many voices.
-Sometimes it feels like there's a bandwagon of sorts!"
-Jokingly, Baer did note that "fortunately, the audience has been pretty critic-proof in many ways."

 The third season received mixed reviews.
 Positive reviews included Ken Tucker of Yahoo!, who wrote that "Under the Dome is certainly broadcast television’s most enjoyable science-fiction/fantasy series, a summer treat that, while sometimes silly and over-the-top, is never less than energetically imaginative and aware of the history of its genre", Scott Von Doviak of The A.V.
 Club, who wrote that "this show is always more fun when it leans into its sci-fi elements", and Paul Dailly of TV Fanatic, who wrote that "All things considered, this was a solid, if unspectacular return for the show".
 Negative reviews included Kevin Yeoman of ScreenRant, who wrote that "There is a certain joy that comes from watching something as consistently moronic as Under the Dome", and Tim Surette of TV.com, who wrote that "it takes balls to think your audience is so dumb and brain dead that you feel the need to explain the big twist in the episode that's about to happen before the episode even begins".